Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Parameter selection (data driven)

+From \autoref{eq: closed_form_parameter } and \autoref{eq:c_for_parameter} one can see that the learned functional ${\alpha}[\y]$ also depends on a regularization parameter $\lambda$ that needs to be turned properly.
+But this turning issue can be addressed with the use of expert information in the way described, for example, in \cite{dinu2023addressing}. \end{example}

-We present here a typical learned parameter choice strategy: For expert information $\y^{(\ell)}$, $\ell = 0, 1,\ldots\no$, we have predetermined the optimal regularization parameter $\alpha^{(\ell)}$, $\ell=0,1,\ldots,\no$ (for instance by visual inspection comparing with $\x^{(\ell)}$).
-For the 2nd step one learns a functional $\alpha: \Y \to [0,\infty[$ with the methods developed in \autoref{ch:op_learning}, which is used to choose the regularization parameter for arbitrary data $\y \in \Y$. \begin{remark} In the linear, finite-dimensional setting, when $\X, \Y$ are Euclidean spaces and the forward operator is defined by a matrix $\opo$, i.e., $\op{\x}= \opo \x$, the strategy was explored in \cite{VitForNau22}.
+\begin{remark} In the linear, finite-dimensional setting, when $\X, \Y$ are Euclidean spaces and the forward operator is defined by a matrix $\opo$, i.e., $\op{\x}= \opo \x$, the strategy was explored in \cite{VitForNau22}.
 If $\Y$ is a Hilbert space, polynomial or nonlinear functional data regression \cite{WanChiMul16}, \cite{HolPer24} can be employed as a tool to learn the regularization parameter. \end{remark}